 In order to start playing pickleball you will need the following:

 We have have written a complete pickleball shoe buyers guide explaining how to find the best pickleball shoes that fit along with our top picks for the best shoes.
-We have a separate article written for picking out women’s pickleball shoes.

 The wide range of paddles, options, and price ranges can be intimidating when a player is just starting out.
 It’s best to choose a padldle designed for a beginner, and explore more advanced options later.
 Here are some of our top picks for the best pickleball paddles for beginners.